smartprocure/futil-js/README.md

 ### unwind
 `k -> { k: [a, b] } -> [{ k: a }, { k: b }]`
 Just like mongo's `$unwind`: produces an array of objects from an object and one of its array-valued properties.
 Each object is constructed from the original object with the array value replaced by its elements.
-Unwinding on a nonexistent property or a property that can't be unwound returns an array containing the input object.
+Unwinding on a nonexistent property or a property whose value is not an array returns an empty array.

 ```js
 F.unwind('b', [{ a: true, b: [1, 2] }])